StatGenPRD/GDCgtx/HowToRun.md

 ```
 SEX  AGE  RACE  ETHNIC  USUBJID
 ```
-If your data scientist has delivered an IDSL AR demo dataset with the AnalysisReadyData, you can either add a symbolic link in the input directory to the file .
+If your data scientist has delivered an IDSL AR demo dataset with the AnalysisReadyData, you can add a symbolic link in the input directory to the file.
 If it is a CDISC ADaM dataset, use the following variables, respectively:
 ```
 ADDM.SEX  ADDM.AGE  ADDM.RACE  ADDM.ETHNIC  ADDM.USUBJID
 ```